datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 ### Intro to Data Visualization quiz

+?
+When you've spent a lot of time perfecting the details of your plot, what type of plot have you created?

+a) exploratory
+B) explanatory

 {choose-answers: 4}
 ?
 Which plot is best when comparing numerical values from two pieces of information?